temnikovd/springai-bedrock-embeddings/README.md

 # springai-embeddings-demo

-This is a demo projects displaying simple integration with OpenAI Embeddings API using Spring AI
+This is a demo projects displaying simple integration with AWS Bedrock Embeddings model API using Spring AI

 # Prerequisites